slv-ai/Recommender-system/README.md

 # Recommender-system
-An end-to-end movie recommendation system built with PySpark ML ALS, AWS DynamoDB, EC2, and Step Functions.
+An end-to-end movie recommendation system built with PySpark ML ALS, AWS DynamoDB and Step Functions.
 This project demonstrates collaborative filtering using the MovieLens dataset with a fully automated ML pipeline.

 # Create recommendations table